Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 iii.
 Grading scale determination

 Cortex supports the most common grading scales used by medical schools.
-These included several permutations of categorical (e.g H/HP/P/F, H/P/F, H/NH/P/F, etc.), letter (e.g. A/B/C/D/F, A/B/C/F, etc.) and numerical grades (100/99/98/97…, etc.).
+These included several permutations of categorical (e.g H/HP/P/F, H/P/F, H/NH/P/F, P/F, etc.), letter (e.g. A/B/C/D/F, A/B/C/F, etc.) and numerical grades (100/99/98/97…, etc.).
 As some schools use numerical grades that are then calculated into a categorical or letter grades, the final grading scale was confirmed by either the official grading information listed in the medical school transcript or MSPE, and/or following broader manual transcript review.

 2. Optical Character Recognition (OCR) and Initial Data Processing